 The Company pays the reasonable out-of-pocket expenses incurred by each Director in connection with attending the meetings of the Board of Directors and any committee thereof and of meetings of the Board of a subsidiary.
-In addition, in 1998 the Company paid certain of its Directors (other than ones employed by the Company or Coflexip) a directors fee of \$20,000 per year and \$1,000 per Board Meeting for attending each of four regularly scheduled quarterly meetings.
+In addition, in 1999 the Company paid certain of its Directors (other than those six employed by the Company and Coflexip) a directors fee of \$20,000 per year and \$1,000 per Board Meeting for attending each of four regularly scheduled quarterly meetings.
 Furthermore, each of those certain Directors received a fee of \$500 (\$750 for the Chair) for each committee meeting attended.

-Pursuant to the Company's 1995 Long Term Incentive Compensation Plan (the "1995 Plan"), each director is eligible to receive options to purchase shares of the Common Stock of the Company at an exercise price equal to the fair market value of the Common Stock on the date of grant, which, so long as the Company's Common Stock is quoted on the Nasdaq Stock Market, will be the final closing sales price per share for the trading day next preceding the date of grant.
-As of December 31, 1998, options for 22,000 shares were outstanding to Gordon F. Ahalt under the 1995 Plan.
+Pursuant to the Company's 1995 Long Term Incentive Compensation Plan (the "1995 Plan"), each independent director is eligible to receive options to purchase shares of the Common Stock of the Company at an exercise price equal to the fair market value of the Common Stock on the date of grant, which, so long as the Company's Common Stock is quoted on the Nasdaq Stock Market, will be the final closing sales price per share for the trading day next preceding the date of grant.
+As of December 31, 1999, options for 10,000 shares were outstanding to Gordon F. Ahalt and 22,000 shares were outstanding to Bernard J. Duroc-Danner under the 1995 Plan.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors, executive officers and beneficial owners of more than 10% of the Common Stock to file certain beneficial ownership reports with the Securities and Exchange Commission.
-Based upon information provided by such reporting persons, Mike Middleton, former Vice President of CDI failed to file a Form 4 reporting his sale of shares until March 1998 and Michael Ambrose, Vice President-Major Projects, failed to file a Form 4 reporting his sale of shares until January,1999.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors, executive officers and beneficial owners of more than 10% of the Common Stock to file certain beneficial ownership reports with the Securities and Exchange Commission and to furnish the Company with copies of such reports that they file.
+Based upon its review of the filings which it has received, the Company believes that all filings required to be made under Section 16(a) during 1999 were timely made.